 Can You Leave An Acrylic Paint In A Car In Hot Weather?

-Firstly, you need to know that leaving even your painting supplies in a car might affect their qualityOpens in a new tab., not to mention a complete painting.
-For instance, if you leave your acrylic paints in a carOpens in a new tab. in hot weather, they might lose their pigments and not provide the original color they are supposed to.
+Firstly, you need to know that leaving even your painting supplies in a car might affect their quality, not to mention a complete painting.
+For instance, if you leave your acrylic paints in a car in hot weather, they might lose their pigments and not provide the original color they are supposed to.
 If you work with acrylic paint a lot, you will be able to spot the changes immediately.

 When it comes to leaving your paintings in a car, you should be aware that they might experience some damages.
 If your question is whether acrylics will melt or not, the answer would be no since they can withstand the heat to some extent.
 However, they might fade and become thicker, therefore, ruined.